kontent-ai/gatsby-packages/README.md

 </details>

 > :bulb: When you are modelling linked items, make sure you have no element with the same codename of different type.
-In case you had some, they would be omitted from the model and the warning is logged during model generation.
+In case you had some, they would be omitted from the model and the following warning is logged during model generation.
 ```
 KenticoCloudItemArticle.elements.related_articles[].elements.manufacturer.value:
  - type: array<object> # THIS IS CHECK BOX ELEMENT